iusrepo/ius.io/docs/GettingStarted.md

 packages implies that you agree to these terms.

 If you are new to IUS, please understand that our packages work a bit differently than you might expect.
-If you are trying to directly upgrade from a stock package to an IUS package, it will probably fail.
 Please see our [usage guide][2] for specific details.

 ## Subscribing to the IUS Repository